 Without taking time to see the negative thoughts or limiting beliefs that got us where we are, we can’t begin to find the weeds to dig them out.

 Each month: work on one bad habit or self-limiting belief you need to get rid of.

 Each week: plant one new positive seed.
 Start with self-love.
 Tell yourself in the mirror, “I love you.”
 Do it every morning for a week.

 Each day: find one thing to be grateful for.
 Even if it’s as basic as being grateful for having a roof over your head and not being homeless.
 Starting with being grateful for the essentials will help you to reconnect with all the abundance you do have in your life.

 Consider reading Louise Hay’s Heal Your Life.
-It’s been a huge help to uncovering the thoughts and patterns I need to change.
+It’s been a huge help in uncovering the thoughts and patterns I need to change.

 2. Take better care of yourself.

 When you’re busy and overwhelmed, life can run away from you, and it’s easy to forget to take care of yourself.
 Part of my downward spiral was forgetting to treat myself kindly.
 I neglected my body, mind, and soul and things got out of control.
 The last thing you feel like doing when you’re unmotivated is exercise.
 Trust me, I get it.
 You’d much rather sit on the couch bingeing Netflix than get up and run 5K.
 Do it anyway.
 Even if you’re only able to go for a 10-minute walk, do it.
 Exercise.
 Gratitude practices.
 Journaling.
 Detoxing and cleansing your body.
 They all help and work.

 Need help on where to start taking the best care of yourself?
 I’ve been using Wendy Rowe’s Eat Beautiful to get myself healthy again.